 5. Control circuit: 24VDC.

-6. Electrical enclosure: Oversized, metal, with hinged lid gasketed for protection from intrusion of foreign objects, and providing ample space for the addition of accessories.
+6. Electrical enclosure: Oversized, metal, with hinged lid gasketed for protection from intrusion of foreign objects and providing ample space for the addition of accessories.

 7. Menu configuration, event logging and system diagnostics easily accessible with integral touchpad or a PC and free START software.